databricks/terraform-provider-databricks/CONTRIBUTING.md

 ## Installing from source

-The following command (tested on Ubuntu 20.04) will install `make`, `golang`, `git` with all of the dependent packages as well as Databricks Terrafrom provider from sources.
-Required version of GoLang is at least 1.13.
-Required version of terraform is at least 0.12.

 On MacOS X, you can install GoLang through `brew install go`, on Debian-based Linux, you can install it by `sudo apt-get install golang -y`.

 ```bash